bdi-lab/HyNT/README.md

 ## Training from Scratch

 To train HyNT from scratch, run `train.py` with arguments.
+Please refer to `train.py` or `eval.py` for the examples of the arguments.

-The list of arguments of 'train.py' and their brief descriptions:
+The list of arguments of 'train.py':
 - `--data`: name of the dataset
 - `--lr`: learning rate
 - `--dim`: $d=\hat{d}$